-1. Submit all paperwork in accordance with deadlines.
+* All paperwork must be submitted in accordance with deadlines.

-Graduate students must complete a culminating experience which may include thesis, special project and/or comprehensive examination prior to graduation.
-A Culminating Experience Proposal must be approved by Graduate Studies before enrolling in the culminating experience course.
+Graduate students must complete a Culminating Experience which may include thesis, dissertation, field study or applied research, creative works project, supervised field internship, seminar, or comprehensive examination prior to graduation.
+A Proposal for Culminating Experience (PCE) must be approved by Graduate Studies before enrolling in the culminating experience course.

-To graduate in the semester you finish your Culminating Experience you must come in to the Division of Graduate Studies for a format check to obtain a Thesis/Dissertation/Written Creative Work receipt.
+To graduate in the semester you finish your Culminating Experience, you must complete a format check with the Division of Graduate Studies.

 To earn your degree you must apply online; the evaluator will verify degree completion.
-Your application allows you to participate in annual commencement ceremony.
+Your application also allows you to participate in the annual commencement ceremony.

-7. Submit proof of completion of your Culminating Experience Project.
+5. Submit Thesis/Dissertation/Written Creative Work Receipt form and/or Report of Completion of your Culminating Experience Project.

 Please review the reasons listed to avoid any delay in your graduation evaluation.